It’s amazing to me, the “things” stuck in my body.

 Or maybe I should just talk about me.

-As I’ve expanded on in Raising Myself, I used to have a visceral reaction when someone came towards me quickly, especially towards my face.
+As I’ve expanded on in to the moon and back, I used to have a visceral reaction when someone came towards me quickly, especially towards my face.
 Even my young son jokingly pretending to hit me in the face would cause me to jolt and want to scream and fight back viciously, as if to save my life.
 From my son.

 My body remembered something.

 I finally went for EMDR trauma therapy (Eye Movement Desensitization Reprocessing – I highly recommend it and it’s hard) and processed and reprocessed, and reprocessed again.
 My visceral reactions diminished, and may even be gone.